sowcow/blog/content/posts/langscape.md

 And recognizing patterns should build the ability to recognize them in general.

 So my verbal space is always incomplete at least culturally.
-And since I started writing these postis it is always in the backlog for potential work-in-progress.
+And since I started writing these posts it is always in the backlog for potential work-in-progress.

 Some background:
 - I got some interesting experience of speech as warfare about two years ago